Skip to the main content

 • Strength Required Lift up to 5 kg

 Research psychologists spend most of their time in offices and labs.
-Others may work in different settings.
-Some travel to several locations (for example, school to school).
+Others work in different settings, depending on their specialty.
+Some travel to several locations, such as school to school.

-Hours of work vary depending on many factors such as the needs of clients.
+Hours of work vary depending on many factors, such as clients’ needs.
 Work hours may combine regular office hours with some evenings and weekends.

 Interests & Abilities